SusanaAlvarezZuluaga/weather-app-final/README.md

 3. Access [OpenWeather's API](https://openweathermap.org) and create a user to get an API key.
 4. Create a .env file, and put your api key inside this file.
 The .env file should have the following structure:
    - REACT_APP_API_KEY=your_api_key
-5. Run the command `npm start` to run and see the app
+5. Run the command `npm start` to see the app running

 ## Important Notes